renartlabsicp/.github/profile/README.md

 - Written in Nextjs with Typescript
 - UI that allows:
   - users to connect their wallets and Discord accounts to ICLand
-  - project leaders to connect their wallets and Discord accounts to ICLand, add the bot to their servers and integrate ICLand tools after submitting their project's information.
+  - project leaders to connect their wallets and Discord accounts to ICLand, add the bot to their servers and integrate ICLand's tools after submitting their project's information.

 ## Challenges we ran into